 DATE OF INTERVIEW:

-WITNESS NAME WITNESS TITLE
+WITNESS NAME WITNESS TITLE (ex.

-(ex.
 Parent, Student, or Teacher)

 VICTIM NAME

 ACCUSED NAME

 PRINCIPAL/SCHOOL INCIDENT DATE

-Transent reported 2 INCIDENT BITTE

-Describe the location where the incident took place:
+Describe the location where the incident took place: •

 Description of incident witnessed:

-Did you take any action to intervene? ☐ Yes ☐ No

-If so, what did you do?
+Did you take any action to intervene?
+Yes If so, what did you do?
+No

-Have you witnessed any other bullying/harassing behavior to owards the victim before? \square Yes \square No
+Have you witnessed any other bullying/harassing bel havior towards the victim before?
+Yes No

-If yes, was it by the accused or someone different? \square Yes □ No
+If yes, was it by the accused or someone different? □ Yes □ No

 List any other witness names and grades:

-List any other witness names and grades.

-I agree that all the information on this form is accurat to and true to the best of my knowledge
+I agree that all the information on this form is accurate and true to the best of my knowledge.

-ragree that all the information on this form is accurat te and true to the best of my knowledge.

 Signature of witness Date

-Name of person interviewing witness
+Name of person interviewing witness -